Dynamics of a superconducting qubit coupled to the quantized cavity field: a unitary transformation approach

 \section{Abstract}

-We present a novel approach for studying the dynamics of a superconducting qubit in a cavity.
+{ We present a novel approach for studying the dynamics of a superconducting qubit in a cavity.
 We succeed in linearizing the Hamiltonian through the application of an appropriate unitary transformation followed by a rotating wave approximation (RWA).
-For certain values of the parameters involved, we show that it is possible to obtain specific hamiltonians.
+For certain values of the parameters involved, we show that it is possible to obtain a a Jaynes-Cummings type Hamiltonian.
 As an example, we show the existence of super-revivals for the qubit inversion. \PACS{ {42.50.-p}{Quantum Optics.} \and {42.50.Ct}{Quantum description of interaction of light and matter; related experiments.} \and {74.50.+r}{Tunneling phenomena; point contacts, weak links, Josephson effects.} } } \titlerunning{New approach to the dynamics of a superconducting qubit...}